arbor-sim/arbor/doc/python/simulation.rst

     * an :py:class:`arbor.recipe` that describes the model;
     * an :py:class:`arbor.domain_decomposition` that describes how the cells in the model are assigned to hardware resources;
     * an :py:class:`arbor.context` which is used to execute the simulation.
+    * a non-negative :py:class:`int` in order to seed the pseudo pandom number generator (optional)

     Simulations provide an interface for executing and interacting with the model: